BattlesnakeOfficial/docs/docs/guides/playing/leaderboards.md

 ### **How Do I Play?**

-Just enter one of your Battlesnakes into an active Battlegrounds Ladder.
+Just enter one of your Battlesnakes into an active Leaderboard.
 You can participate in one or all of the ladders!

 ### **When do games run?**